-Each writing section begins with a multi-page introduction.
+Each writing section begins with an introduction.
 Section introductions should be used when they best align with your writing curriculum, and can be revisited when necessary for reteaching and review.
-Below is an example of a narrative writing introduction.
+Below is an example of an information writing introduction.

 Introduction Page